nirv-ai/fullstackapps/README.md

-# fullstack apps
+# fullstack apps @ NIRV

-- boilerplate for comparing different javascript and nimlang frameworks and how they interact
+- standard application development @ nirv.ai
 - wouldnt trust anything in this repo while **this line** exists

+## TLDR

+- NIRV uses nimlang and JS... for all application development

-## why nim and js
+### why nim and js

 > Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand. _Martin_